TosbackCgusBridge-Bot/CGUs-versions/Rei/Privacy Policy.md

 **Sharing of Information**

-We may share personal information about you outside of REI and its affiliates, including as follows:
+We may share personal information about you outside of REI, including as follows:

 *   with third parties who complete transactions or perform services on our behalf;
 *   we may make our postal mailing list and general shopping information available to selected companies we believe may offer products and services of interest to you;